FredrikHagslatt/tetris/README.md

 # tetris

-Competetive tetris.
+Competitive tetris.
 Can be played at https://games.freppan.com/tetris

 To compile with emscripten